 On War of the Worlds 2, he was adamantly against Paulie and Cara, getting thrown in by them even though they were on the same team.
 Jordan was even thrown in before Josh, someone who also was completely against Para and clearly an inferior competitor to Jordan.

-And on Total Madness, he tried to strong arm Dee into helping Tori get a red skull, and he had a blowup with Wes, throwing a drink in his face and dangling a sausage in his face.
+On Total Madness, he tried to strong arm Dee into helping Tori get a red skull, and he had a blowup with Wes, throwing a drink in his face and dangling a sausage in his face.

 I think maybe the biggest testament to his greatness is how little people talk about the fact that he only has one hand.
 It’s unbelievable what Jordan’s been able to accomplish, regardless of his “disability.”